rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/eks-cluster-configuration.md

 :::note

-It isn't supported for the Rancher pods when Rancher Manager is running in an EKS cluster.
+Linking to an IAM role is not supported for Rancher pods in an EKS cluster.

 :::